Cineworld tops North American box office with Cineplex deal

 The Cineplex deal would add 165 cinemas and 1,695 screens to Cineworld’s network of 9,498 screens across 786 sites.

-Currently, U.S.-based AMC Entertainment Holdings (AMC.N) is the world’s largest cinema operator.
-It has about 11,000 screens in 1,000 theaters, according to its website.
+Currently, U.S.-based AMC Entertainment Holdings is the world’s largest cinema operator.
+It has about 11,000 screens in 1,000 theatres, according to its website.

 “We see the cinema industry as broadly stable and are therefore positive about today’s earnings-enhancing acquisition ... although the debt level does make us grip the edge of our seat,” Peel Hunt analysts said in a note.